 Examines the extent to which HSEM practitioners and their organizations serve the needs of diverse groups, including the elderly, disabled, women, racial and ethnic groups, the poor and/or disadvantaged, and other segments of the community.
 The course also explores ways of expanding participation of diverse groups in the design and implementation of disaster planning and policy.
-Prerequisite(s): or Corequisite: HSEM 3250

-HSEM 3250Risk & Vulnerability Assessment3 Credits(3-0-3)A study of a hazard identification and risk and vulnerability assessment across all types of hazards.
+HSEM 3250 Risk & Vulnerability Assessment 3 Credits (3-0-3)

+A study of a hazard identification and risk and vulnerability assessment across all types of hazards.
 The course provides instruction in analytical techniques and methodologies for threat and vulnerability assessment for public and private entities.
 It uses an all-hazards approach to assessing risk, addressing natural, human-caused, and technological hazards, and will include cyber and critical infrastructure threats.
-Prerequisite(s): or Corequisite: HSEM 2101

-HSEM 3260Terrorism in the Modern World3 Credits(3-0-3)A survey of the problem of terrorism from a contemporary perspective, emphasizing political and ideological roots of terrorism.
-Examines the history of terrorism, domestically and internationally, the roles of religion and culture, the structures and operations of terrorist organizations, and antiterrorism policies and policymaking.3 Credits
+HSEM 3260 Terrorism in the Modern World 3 Credits (3-0-3)

+A survey of the problem of terrorism from a contemporary perspective, emphasizing political and ideological roots of terrorism.
+Examines the history of terrorism, domestically and internationally, the roles of religion and culture, the structures and operations of terrorist organizations, and antiterrorism policies and policymaking.

-HSEM 3360The Intelligence Community & the Intelligence Process3 Credits(3-0-3)An elective course that examines the processes and challenges of state, local, and federal intelligence gathering and dissemination.
+HSEM 3360 The Intelligence Community & the Intelligence Process 3 Credits (3-0-3)

+An elective course that examines the processes and challenges of state, local, and federal intelligence gathering and dissemination.
 Intelligence policy and practice will be addressed.